below/HelloSilicon/README.md

 On macOS, `gdb` has been replaced with the [LLDB Debugger](https://lldb.llvm.org) `lldb` of the LLVM project.
 The syntax is not always the same as for gdb, so I will note the differences here.

-To start debugging our **moveexamps** program, enter the command
+To start debugging our **movexamps** program, enter the command

 ```
-lldb moveexamps
+lldb movexamps
 ```

 This yields the abbreviated output:

 ```
 (lldb) target create "movexamps"
 Current executable set to 'movexamps' (arm64).